arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 `fluentd` and some DNS services will always wait for the full grace period to finish a node drain.
 Therefore, the node drain operation will always take as long as the grace period.
-Since we have to choose this grace period long enough for ArangoDB to move all data on the DBserver pod away to some other node, this can take a considerable amount of time, depending on the size of the data you keep in ArangoDB.
+Since we have to choose this grace period long enough for ArangoDB to move all data on the _DBServer_ pod away to some other node, this can take a considerable amount of time, depending on the size of the data you keep in ArangoDB.